Home Classes Tidbits Pickle Power What’s this? Links About

 She co-authored The Essentials of Asian Cooking, Taste of the World and the award-winning guide, Kitchen Companion.
 Her work has appeared in numerous other books, such as Asia in the San Francisco Bay Area: A Cultural Travel Guide, and she has written for The Washington Post, Los Angeles Times, San Francisco Chronicle, Saveur and Fine Cooking.

-She specializes in literary nonfiction about food, the rituals of the kitchen, and the many ways eating and cooking both connect and separate communities around the world.
+In her creative projects, she focuses on book arts and literary nonfiction about food, the rituals of the kitchen, and the many ways eating and cooking both connect and separate communities around the world.

 Awards & Honors